eberban/eberban/books/refgram/src/vocabulary/spacetime.md

 *sku* allows to related an event (E slot) with its defining propositon (A slot).
 It evaluates this proposition with its own **inner common timespan**, and doesn't relate it with the **outer common timespan**.
 "I like the event of [you dance]" doesn't means that the "liking" and the "dancing" occurs at the same time.
+Inside a *sku* or in a sentence, *skul* can be used to refer to the current event.

 *skun* allows to state that a given event (E slot) is occuring in the **outer common timespan** with the exact same set of physical entities it was defined with.
 "That (dancing) occured before lunch"